nickp60/plentyofbugs/README.md

 # plentyofbugs
-Find your sequenced isolate an compatable reference genome based on location, interests, and anverage nucleotide identity
+Find your sequenced isolate a compatable reference genome based on location, interests, and anverage nucleotide identity

+# Installation
+## dependencies
+plentyofbugs requires
+- the `development` branch of pyani
+- skesa
+- mummer
+- seqtk

+# Running

+# Notes

 ##  WORK IN PROGRESS